 It is the most visited site inside CIDCO Urban Haat.
 Plant survival of 76% was recorded.
 The number of butterfly species has increased to 16 species from 4 species since the establishment of the garden.
 However in the entire Urban Haat 28 butterfly species are now known which is seven times higher.
 The plants are tagged to impart knowledge about these to the visitors.
 Regular CSR-Employee Engagement Programmes are conducted here to help the garden to be maintained.
 We conduct activities like nature trail, de-weeding, mulching, plant clippings, preparing sapling bags, tree tagging.

 We created a butterfly habitat on a dry and barren land.
 The place is now turned into a mini forest full of myriad colours of flowers and butterflies.
-There has been 85% survival rate.
-One could now spot around 30 different species of butterflies as compared to 2-3 butterfly species found before the project.
-It has been observed that not only butterflies but the bird population has also increased.
-Also the soil quality has improved showing increase in the population of the earthworms.
+There has been 100% survival rate.
+37 species of butterflies, 15 species of other insects, 6 species of birds, and 2 species of reptiles were recorded compared to zero species prior the project.
+The soil quality has improved showing increase in the population of the earthworms.
 Entire school has become butterfly savvy with increase of their population and sightings.
 Students attendance has improved.
 Tourists have also started visiting the school premises for butterfly watching.

 This is an unique ecosystem plantation approach as we have fit in the butterfly plants without disturbing the conventional look of the well pruned garden.
 A second line of nectar and host plants all along the edges of the garden was created.
 The survival rate at this site was hampered due to the renovation work of the garden.
-However in terms of butterflies we were able to record 29 species of butterflies have been recorded at the site.
+However in terms of butterflies we were able to record 29 species of butterflies compared to zero species prior the project.